 In February 2021, the CDC, under President Biden's EO, required the use of masks on public transportation under section 264(a) of the Public Health Service Act of 1944 [hereinafter "PHSA"].
 The CDC announced it extended the requirement for face masks on public transportation by an additional 15 days.
-The However, a lawsuit filed by 21 state Attorneys General called to block the federal mandate extension, particularly after the CDC suggested in a guidance in late February 2022 that almost 70 percent of Americans could stop wearing masks.
-The CDC suggested in the CDC suggested in the February 2022 that almost 70 percent of Americans could stop wearing masks.
+However, a lawsuit filed by 21 state Attorneys General called to block the federal mandate extension, particularly after the CDC suggested in a guidance in late February 2022 that almost 70 percent of Americans could stop wearing masks.
+The CDC suggested in a guidance in late February 2022 that almost 70 percent of Americans could stop wearing masks.